 A discount charge, while being processed by the RBE, maintains an "open period" and a discount balance.
-This means that any invoice generated in the open period will be able to use the discount before its balance runs out.
-Canceling an invoice will reverse the discount applied on the invoice and return the discount amount to the discount balance.
+This means that any invoice generated in the open period can use the discount before its balance runs out.
+Canceling an invoice will reverse the discount applied to the invoice and return the discount amount to the discount balance.

-For example, if you have a $100 monthly discount at the account level, and for the month of January you have only applied $10 of that discount, any additional invoices created in January may be discounted until the remaining $90 of the $100 monthly discount is fully applied.
+For example, if you have a $100 monthly discount at the account level, and for January, you have only applied $10 of that discount, any additional invoices created in January will be discounted until the remaining $90 of the $100 monthly discount is fully applied.